top of page

 The Regenerative Tourism Living Lab on Flinders Island is a global lighthouse for regenerative development and tourism.
 We will take a deep dive into what we have learned about working with communities, and creating the enabling conditions for places to thrive.

 The Tourism CoLab's Regenerative Business Development Program has been piloted internationally for two years and is being implemented on Flinders Island.
-This is an opportunity to get under the hood and understand what a regenerative business looks like and enage with regenerative businesses.
+This is an opportunity to get under the hood and understand what a regenerative business looks and feels like.

 The Furneaux Collective is a holistic community voice and the steward for community interests on the Island.
-Engage with the Collective, hear their story and learn from their experience in setting up a collective and the initiatives on the go.
+Engage with the Collective, hear their story and learn from their experience in setting up a community collective.
+Learn about the initiatives on the go including local stories podcast, the regenerosity platform, community designed projects, circular economy initiatives and more.

 Islander Way Icon 2_edited.jpg